kaan-keskin/introduction-to-docker/DockerPresentation.md

 By default, all ports are mapped using *ingress mode*.
 This means they’ll be mapped and accessible from every node in the Swarm — even nodes not running a replica.
 The alternative is *host mode*, where ports are only mapped on swarm nodes running replicas for the service.
 However, *host mode* requires you to use the long-form syntax.
 For example, mapping port 80 in *host mode* using the long-form syntax would be like this:

 ports:

-\- target: 80
+- target: 80

-\- published: 80
+- published: 80

-\- mode: host
+- mode: host

 The long-form syntax is recommended, as it’s easier to read and more powerful (it supports ingress mode **and** host mode).
 However, it requires at least version 3.2 of the Compose ﬁle format.
-The **secrets** key deﬁnes two secrets — revprox\_cert and revprox\_key.
+The **secrets** key deﬁnes two secrets — revprox_cert and revprox_key.
 These secrets must already exist on the swarm and must also be deﬁned in the top-level secrets section of the stack ﬁle.
 Secrets get mounted into service replicas as a regular ﬁle.
 The name of the ﬁle will be whatever you specify as the target value in the stack ﬁle, and the ﬁle will appear in the replica under /run/secrets on Linux, and C:\ProgramData\Docker\secrets on Windows.
 Linux mounts /run/secrets as an in-memory ﬁlesystem, but Windows does not.
-The secrets deﬁned in this service will be mounted in each service replica as /run/secrets/revprox\_cert and /run/secrets/revprox\_key.
-To mount one of them as /run/secrets/uber\_secret you would deﬁne it in the stack ﬁle as follows:
+The secrets deﬁned in this service will be mounted in each service replica as /run/secrets/revprox_cert and /run/secrets/revprox_key.
+To mount one of them as /run/secrets/uber_secret you would deﬁne it in the stack ﬁle as follows:
 secrets:

-\- source: revprox\_cert
+- source: revprox_cert

-\- target: uber\_secret
+- target: uber_secret

 The **networks** key ensures that all replicas for the service will be attached to the front-tier network.
 The network speciﬁed here must be deﬁned in the networks top-level key, and if it doesn’t already exist, Docker will create it as an overlay.